-Both schemes are planned to come into force from April 2019, although the details are still to be developed, and we anticipate that it is likely to be around 12-18 months before any new arrangement is in place.
+Both schemes are planned to come into force from April 2019, although the details are still to be developed, and we anticipate that the new arrangement will be in place by April 2019.
 In the meantime, it is imperative that you maintain your existing membership to ensure that you have appropriate and adequate indemnity in place.

 Campaigning for you

 We have been absolutely clear that GPs should not have to shoulder any additional financial burden as a result of the Government’s decision to amend the PIDR, and have consistently pushed the Government to put the interests of GPs first.

 We know you’ll have questions

-We know that you will have questions, so have added some Q&As to the page to help provide you with more information.
-We have also added some case studies to illustrate the effect that the PIDR change is having on the cost of clinical negligence claims.
+We know that you will have questions, so we have included some Q&As to help provide you with more information.
+We have also provided some case studies to illustrate the effect that the PIDR change is having on the cost of clinical negligence claims.
 Please see below for links to these.